 Overall, even with it’s plastic body and average focusing ring I still like this lens a lot, especially the image quality, which at the end of the day is more important than the build quality.
 Shame about the focusing direction, if not this then I would be using this lens much more often (again, for Nikkor lens users, this lens will be absolutely perfect).

-I try my best to make this website a great resource people interested in vintage lenses, so I hope you’ve enjoyed this post and it will help you save some money on your future lens investments.
-I’ve joined the ebay affiliate program to help me fund new content and my monthly lens giveaways, so if you found this post useful and would like to help me produce more similar content, please use the links in this post if you’re planning to buy one of these lenses.
-You will not be spending a penny more using my links, while still helping me as I will get a small percentage from any purchase or successful bid you make.
-A truly win-win situation!
+I try my best to make this website a great resource people interested in vintage lenses for video use, so I hope you’ve enjoyed this post and it will help you save some money on your future lens investments.
+I’ve joined the ebay partnership program to help me run this website and fund my monthly lens giveaways, so if you found this post useful and would like to help me produce more similar content, please use the links in this post if you’re planning to buy one of these lenses or use this link if you want to buy anything else on eBay.
+You will not be spending a penny more using these links, while still helping me as I will get a small percentage from any purchase or successful bid you make.
+A win-win solution for everyone!